How to clean hiking boots: our expert guide

-How often should you clean hiking boots?
+How to clean hiking boots

 What do I need to clean hiking boots?